 I have good social skills and can relate to 'the business' just as well as I can relate to other developers.
 I like acting in a role where I can act as a bridgehead between these different specialities.
 I like working in multidisciplinary / feature teams that solve 'real' problems.
 I am good at striking a balance between software quality and value add both in the short term and over longer maintenance periods.

 As my blogs, articles and talks show: I like teaching almost as much as I like learning.
-My goal as a senior developer is to also help others to learn and improve, while at the same time learning from them.
+My goal as a lead developer is to also help others to learn and improve, while at the same time learning from them.

 The last 6 years I worked on a variety of interesting projects for great clients.
 A few notable examples are: